mort-de-cleopatre-ima-expo-top-expo-juin-paris-le-

 The Mystery of Cleopatra at the IMA

-She is undoubtedly one of the most famous personalities from Egypt.
-To pay tribute to Cleopatra, one of the rare great female figures in History, the IMA invites us to dive into the mystery surrounding her with an incredible collection of paintings, sculptures, prints, manuscripts, archaeological objects, jewels, costumes, projections, photographs...
-Archives that are as interesting as they are beautiful, allowing us to understand a bit more.x comment the myth surrounding the last queen of the Ptolemaic dynasty, whose suicide will mark the end of the pharaonic dynasty.
+She is undoubtedly one of the most famous personalities in Egypt.
+To pay tribute to Cleopatra, one of the few great female figures in history, the IMA invites us to dive into the mystery surrounding her with an incredible collection of paintings, sculptures, prints, manuscripts, archaeological objects, jewels, costumes, projections, photographs… These archives are as interesting as they are aesthetic, allowing us to understand a little better.

 Institut du monde arabe